foxwallet/hc.foxwallet.com/docs/100-developer/provider/cosmos-provider.md

 # Cosmos Provider

-**FoxWallet uses the same protocol as Keplr Wallet, only support Coreum, Sei, Injective and Nibiru currently.**
+**FoxWallet uses the same protocol as Keplr Wallet, only supports Coreum, Sei, Injective and Nibiru currently.**

 ## Get Provider